winterland1989/stdio/bench/diskIO/README.md

 On the other hand, if we only use safe FFI to make disk I/O, we're simply forking new OS threads, which can be too many.
 And the safe FFI overhead is taxing us.
 But we may get better runtime characteristics.

+I also add a limited pool version, which works by limited all unsafe I/O operastions to only 3 threads, and use `MVar` to sync, which mimic a thread pool: There're at most 3 threads performing disk I/O, so the whole system is not blocked with `-N4`.
+In practice the pool size should be adjust by capacity number though.

 The choice is very hard to make, because disk I/O operastions is very unpredictable in duration, This test is to test each of the options we have, and try hopefully to find the best one.

 Run test